JMax45/piControlBotCpp/README.md

 ./piControlBot
 ```

+You can also visit the [installation guide](doc/INSTALLATION.MD) to see the complete guide.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.